Miguel Tavares (footballer, born 1998)

-Miguel Ângelo Almeida Vieira Tavares (born 29 August 1998) is a Portuguese professional footballer who plays for Belenenses as a winger.
+Miguel Ângelo Almeida Vieira Tavares (born 29 August 1998) is a Portuguese professional footballer who plays for Liga Portugal 2 club Vizela as a winger.

 Football career

 On 18 February 2019, Tavares made his professional debut with Aves in a 2018–19 Primeira Liga match against Benfica.

+In June 2024, Tavares joined Liga Portugal 2 side Vizela on an initial one-year contract.

 Personal life

 Born in Portugal, Tavares is of Cape Verdean descent.
 His brothers Cláudio and Jair Tavares, and his cousin Renato Sanches are also professional footballers.